dresende/node-orm-old/README.md

 ## About

-Node-ORM is a NodeJS module for multiple databases using Object-relational mapping.
+Node-ORM is a NodeJS module for multiple databases using Object-Relational Mapping.

 ## Connecting to a Database (MySQL in the example)